 Hawaiian monk seal

-The Hawaiian monk seal is the only other mammal that is native to the Hawaiian Islands, and it is one of the two monk seals that are left in the world.
-There are approximately 1,400 left and are a conservation reliant endangered species.
+The Hawaiian monk seal is the only other mammal that is native to the Hawaiian Islands, and it is one of the two monk seal species left in the world.
+There are approximately 1,400 left, and they are a conservation reliant endangered species.